abhixz13/SQL_Assistant/README.md

 ## Prerequisites

 - Node.js (v14 or higher)
-- Snowflake account with Cisco SSO access
+- Snowflake account with SSO access
 - OpenAI API key
 - Access to your Snowflake database schema